MachinisteWeb/EditAtlas/README.md

  6. Stack and move your edit area in the popup window to keep an eye on the rendering behind.

+ 7. Pass to full file mode to edit non visible value in the current page.

 You can download this repository to test it or integrate it with any of your [NodeAtlas](http://www.lesieur.name/nodeatlas/) on node.js projects.
 This mechanism is currently used on [BookAtlas](https://github.com/Haeresis/BookAtlas/).

 A live example of this repository is testable at [http://www.lesieur.name/edit-atlas/](http://www.lesieur.name/edit-atlas/). *The only difference with the code of this repository is: the save in the variation files was inhibited.
 If you reload your page, you get back the test content.*

+### Using ###

+#### Value by value ####

+Focus page with your mouse on the page and push both « ctrl + s » buttons on you keyboard to highlight all text area that it are editable.
+Click on one of this element to edit it in the edit frame.

+#### By group of values ####

+Focus page with your mouse on the page and hold on both « ctrl + s » buttons.
+All area that it are editable will be added to edit frame if you click on it until your not hold on « ctrl + s ».

+#### All values ####

+Execute the first step on any value and in the edit frame click on « Complet Content ».
+You will be able to change the complete content of `common` file and `specific` file for this page.

 ### How does it work ###

 [NodeAtlas](http://www.lesieur.name/nodeatlas/) has two types of variation files allowing you to inject different content for a given template:

 - a "common" file used by all templates and
 - a "specific" file for each template.

 This is useful to produce a model of the same HTML page multiple times or to create multilingual sites.

 #### Without edit, in built-in ####

  In a typical environment, with a configuration like this: